Familiar Scents of Our Departed

 “Shedding Light on Trauma”

-A Tribute to Beloved Christian, New personal challenges on the horizon and the “Shedding Light on Trauma” modality, all tied together in one post
+A Tribute to Beloved Christian, new personal challenges on the horizon and the “Shedding Light on Trauma” modality, all tied together in one post

 Our Beloved Christian